 Ads on Smartphone – History & Evolution

 Back then, Ads were not flashy or very attractive or convincing, so most of the advertisements are sent through SMS marketing.
-In the early 2000s, a Finnish News Provider started offering free headlines to mobile users which were sponsored by advertisers.
+In the early 2000s, a Finnish News Provider started offering free headlines to mobile users who were sponsored by advertisers.
 It was the inception of mobile ads.
 Right after that, more and more companies and services started promoting themselves by sending SMSes to their customers.
 However, due to the lack of high internet penetration and accurate tracking capabilities, it was always hard to find the CTR & Conversion Ratio.

 Evolution of the Android Ecosystem